ovska/FlameCsv/docs/docs/examples.md

 ### .NET types

 Use the static @"FlameCsv.CsvReader" class for reading CSV data.
-The `Read` and `ReadAsync` methods accept various data sources and return an enumerable that works with `foreach` or LINQ.
+The `Read`-methods accept various data sources and return an object that can be used with `foreach`, `await foreach`, or LINQ.
 When `options` is omitted (or `null`), @"FlameCsv.CsvOptions`1.Default?displayProperty=nameWithType" is used.

-The `Read` and `ReadAsync` methods return an enumerable-object that can be used with `foreach` or LINQ.

 The library supports both @"System.Char?text=char" (UTF-16) and @"System.Byte?text=byte" (UTF-8) data through C# generics.
 For bytes, the library expects UTF-8 encoded text (which includes ASCII).